phroun/appstyle/docs/README.md

 ## Window Classes in the standard library:

-  * `appstyle.debugger` - An inspector/debugger tool window.
+  * `"appstyle.debugger"` - An inspector/debugger tool window.